Measuring marketing performance

 When you get an order that's attributed to a marketing activity, you can also view the conversion details from the order details page.

-Marketing activity reports show data about the interactions that can be attributed to the marketing activities that you created in Shopify.
+Marketing activity reports display data about the interactions that can be attributed to the marketing activities that you created in Shopify.
 You can use the reports to understand the effectiveness of your marketing activities.

 Sessions and sales attributed to marketing activities that you create in Shopify are based on the last-clicked interaction.
-For example, if a customer last clicked a Facebook ad that you created in Shopify before placing an order, the sale is attributed to the marketing campaign activity that represents the Facebook ad in Shopify.
+For example, if a customer last clicked a Facebook ad that you created in Shopify before placing an order, then the sale is attributed to the marketing campaign activity that represents the Facebook ad in Shopify.

 The reports include data about a few results of the marketing activities that you created in Shopify:

-- Sessions: The number of sessions from your marketing activity.
+Sessions | The number of sessions attributed to a marketing activity.
 A session is a period of continuous activity from a visitor.
-Includes new and returning visitors.
+Sessions include new and returning visitors. |

-- Ad spend: The amount of money spent on the marketing activity.
+Cost | The amount of money spent on the marketing activity. |

-- Sales: The total sales from orders attributed to the marketing activity.
+Sales | The total value of sales from orders attributed to the marketing activity.
 Includes gross sales, shipping, and taxes.
-Excludes discounts and returns.
+Excludes discounts and returns. |

-- Clickthrough rate (CTR): The percentage of interactions with your content, such as when a customer clicks a link, compared to the number of times the content was viewed.
+Clickthrough rate (CTR) | The percentage of interactions with your content, such as when a customer clicks a link, compared to the number of times the content was viewed. |

 Discrepancies in report data for marketing activities created in Shopify

-For example, if you create a Facebook ad in Shopify, and then view the conversion report for the activity in Shopify as well the data in Facebook for the same ad, then the two reports might show different results.
+For example, if you create a Facebook ad in Shopify, and then view the conversion report for the activity in Shopify as well the data in Facebook for the same ad, then the two reports might display different results.

 Discrepancies in attribution